 - College level international relations course with emphasis on China to high school students

 - 2012 Teaching Assistant (and Residential Coordinator): Political Science and International Relations in Shanghai, Xi’an, and Beijing, China in June-July 2012

 - 2012-2016 Instructor for Duke TIP Scholar Weekends (weekend course for gifted high school students)

 2017.
+Justwan, Florian and Sarah Fisher.
 “International Adjudication and Public Opinion in Territorial Disputes: Evidence from a Survey Experiment using Amazon Mechanical Turk.”
 Peace Economics, Peace Science, and Public Policy.
-Vol. 23, 3. (with Florian Justwan) Link.
+Vol. 23, 3: 1-18.

 2015.
+Mobley, Kayce and Sarah Fisher.
 “A Field Guide to Teaching Agency and Ethics: The West Wing and American Foreign Policy.”
 Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy.
-Vo.
-2, 1. (with Kayce Mobley)
+Vol. 2, 1.

 2009-2010 Research Associate: U.S. Department of Defense/Defense Acquisition University-South Region, Senior Service College Fellowship